CanadianRunner/eBacon_test/README.md

 1) Clone this repository to your desktop.
 2) Navigate to the now installed directory and open in your editor of choice.
-3) Open the PayrollCalculator folder with `cd PayrollCalculator`
 3) Run the following commands in your terminal:
 `dotnet build`
 `dotnet run`